RogerLuo-Code/coding-practice/problem_solution/lc74_search_2d_matrix/lc74_search_2d_matrix.md

 ## Approaches
 Taking advantages of two properties of the matrix, we can use binary search here.
 Two approaches:
 1. Use binary search twice: search along the row and then along the column for the target row (if exists)
 2. The matrix $m \times n$ with [two above mentioned properties](#problem) can be considered as a sorted array of length $m \times n$.
-Binary search is good candidate for the sorted array.
+Binary search is a good candidate for the sorted array.
 ![Matrix to Array](https://leetcode.com/problems/search-a-2d-matrix/Figures/74/matrix2.png)

 ### **Approach 1**: Binary search twice on the matrix